-Egbert's descendants were generally accepted as Kings of the English.
-He was succeeded by his son Ethelwulf, who had previously been sub-king in Kent.
+Egbert, first king of the English was succeeded by his son Ethelwulf, who had previously been sub-king in Kent.
 Kent was then assigned in turn to Ethelwulf's eldest son, Athelstan.

 The new King was crowned at Kingston-upon-Thames in 839.
 He consolidated the power of Wessex and re-asserted the supremacy over The Kingdom of Mercia.
 An alliance was formed by marrying his daughter to the Mercian King, which was to prove of lasting value to the House of Wessex.

 Much of Ethelwulf's reign was spent combating the invading Vikings, whom he struggled to contain.
 They sailed repeatedly up the Thames and pillaged London and the towns of Rochester and Canterbury.
 A congress was held at Kingsbury in Oxfordshire, to encourage co-operation with the Mercians in repelling the mutual enemy, to which Ethelwulf sent his father-in-law, Osric, as his ambassador.
 King Burghred of Mercia advanced courageously against the Vikings but was defeated.
 Ethelwulf, along with his son, Ethelbald, met and defeated them in battle in 851 at Achleah, possibly Oakley in Surrey, where according to the Anglo-Saxon Chronicle he inflicted 'the greatest slaughter of a heathen army that was ever heard of to this present day'.
 Thereby Ethelwulf obtained temporary security for his kingdom.